JacobNicolus/Onelogica_Assignment/README.md

   - The plot is displayed with a size of 12x8 inches.

 This method is intended to provide a visual representation of the backtesting results, comparing the returns of the strategy against a buy-and-hold approach.

+In the main.py, I have done and evaluated the library for RELIANCE INDUSTRIES you can try for any companies you wish to check...

+And finally you should be having the doubt of SMA, SMA_S and SMA_L

+###### SMA(SIMPLE MOVING AVERAGE)

+It's a technical analysis indicator commonly used in finance and trading to analyze and smooth out price data over a specific time period.
+The Simple Moving Average is calculated by adding up the closing prices of a security or asset over a certain number of periods (e.g., days) and then dividing that sum by the number of periods.

+For example, a 50-day SMA is calculated by summing up the closing prices of the last 50 days and then dividing that sum by 50.
+The result is a single data point on the chart, representing the average price over the last 50 days.
+As new data becomes available, the oldest data point is dropped from the calculation, and the newest data point is included, thus creating a moving average line that moves with the price action.

+SMA is used for various purposes in trading and technical analysis, including identifying trends, determining support and resistance levels, and generating trading signals.
+It helps traders smooth out price fluctuations and identify the underlying trend in the price movement of an asset.
+Different SMA periods (e.g., 50-day, 100-day, 200-day) are commonly used depending on the trader's strategy and time horizon.

+SMA_S is simple moving average short like for  short period (In code we took 50)

+SMA_L is simple moving average long like for long period(In code we took 200)

+### Done

+##### Thanks! for going through this README file